mikhailmarty/mikhailmarty/README.md

 ### 🧩 My Visual Programming Journey

-My path wasn't linear—it was a loop of discovery and contribution.
+My path wasn't linear — it was a loop of discovery and contribution.

 1.  **The Spark:** It all started with **Scratch**, learning the fundamentals of logic.
 2.  **The Deep Dive:** I discovered **CCode** and became an avid enthusiast.